mKeRix/1password-masked-email-bookmarklet/README.md

 _If you are viewing this on github.com: the first step is required to be done from the [website](https://mkerix.github.io/1password-masked-email-bookmarklet/) instead_.

 1. Add the link below into your browser favorites via drag and drop, right click or long tap on mobile.
+If your browser does not allow bookmarking links directly you can also create a bookmark of this page, copy the link below and manually paste the content into the bookmark.

    <a href="javascript: (() => {    const html = '<form><label for=&quot;email&quot; style=&quot;display: none;&quot;>Email</label><input id=&quot;op-masked-email-helper&quot; type=&quot;email&quot; name=&quot;email&quot; autocomplete=&quot;email&quot;><button type=&quot;submit&quot;>Submit</button></form>';    document.body.insertAdjacentHTML('afterbegin', html);    document.getElementById('op-masked-email-helper').focus();})();">1Password Masked Email Helper</a>
 2. Click your bookmark while the page that you want to generate the email for is open.